drexed/active_object/README.md

 ```

 ####To:####
 `to` returns a substring from the beginning of the string to the given position.
-If the position is negative, it is counted from the end of the string. `Rails Safe`
+If the position is negative, it is counted from the end of the string.

 ```ruby
 "example".to(0)  #=> "example"